Being A Mom Is So Hard, But So Worth It

 Life doesn’t always happen the way we want it to, and it gets hard, reaaaaaally hard.

-But as long as we see ourselves as worthy in as big of the mess we are in, so will our kids.
+But as long as we see ourselves as worthy, so will our kids.

-The older my kids are getting the more i realize how important it is to talk with them about my family own feelings and encourage them to be open about theirs.
+The older my kids are getting the more i realize how important it is to talk with them about feelings; and encourage them to be open about theirs.